skaramje/AnimatedMap/README.md

 Usage: Click on the button on the chrome browser to get it to display

-Support: For any questions, message me on linkedin: https://www.linkedin.com/in/simrat-karamjeet-8309784/
+Support: For any questions, message me on [linkedin](https://www.linkedin.com/in/simrat-karamjeet/)

 Roadmap: The aim is to make a dynamic map that displays weather data as layers and updates every few minutes